-A refrigeration dehumidifier uses a refrigerant to cool its coils below the dew point.
-As air then passes over those coils, moisture condenses from the air as a result of this cooling flow.
-Refrigerant dehumidification removes large amounts of water from hot, humid air in warm climates.
-It can also be used to cool the inside of containment vessels and tanks to meet OSHA regulations.
-Some of these dehumidifiers have internal breakers and a fused disconnect that protects this equipment and its power source from electrical surges and other such potential damage.
+A refrigeration dehumidifier uses condensation to reduce moisture in the air.
+It has a refrigerant to cool its coils below the dew point.
+As air passes over those coils, moisture condenses from the air as a result of this cooling flow.
+A refrigerant dehumidification machine removes large amounts of water from humid air in warm climates.
+This is the common type of dehumidifier in ambient temperature above 10 Deg C.

 What are the typical applications of a condensation dehumidifier?

-This works for a variety of different applications including stores, restaurants, offices, salons, storerooms, computer rooms, basements, garages, animal enclosures, and telecommunications rooms.
+This works for a variety of different commercial, residential and industrial applications.
+Such applications include warehouses, restaurants, offices, salons, storerooms, computer rooms, basements, garages, animal enclosures, and telecommunications rooms.

-It has a large “floating” compressor for mobility and vibration protection with a “reverse cycle” defrosting system.
+It has a compressor for mobility and vibration protection with a reverse cycle defrosting system.
 This allows effective operations even when ambient temperatures are low.
-We can use these in laundry mats, storage facilities, basements, commercial and industrial buildings, archive facilities, medical clinics, electrical powerhouses, drying paint, swimming pools, and gyms, among others.
+Hence we can use these in laundry mats, storage facilities, basements, and commercial & industrial buildings.
+Other applications include archive facilities, medical clinics, electrical powerhouses, drying paint, swimming pools, and gyms.

-A high capacity dehumidifier has a washable Inlet Filter and internal high capacity condensation pump.
+A high-capacity dehumidifier has a washable Inlet Filter and an internal high-capacity condensation pump.
 These are suitable for warehouses, laboratories, agriculture, sports halls, factories, kitchens, basements, ships, stadiums, hotels, pumping stations, and oil rigs.

-A compact dehumidifier made for heavy-duty use as a rotary compressor, and a reverse cycle defrosting feature (for effective operation when ambient temperatures are low) and a powder-coated steel chassis.
+A compact dehumidifier made for heavy-duty use has a rotary compressor, and a reverse cycle defrosting feature.
+Hence this is for effective operation when ambient temperatures are low.
+It will have a powder-coated steel chassis.
 This is ideal for flood and restoration work, roof leaks, cellars, laboratories, and similar applications.

 Operation principle of refrigeration or condensation dehumidifier